 These are the church builders.
 Like the original Apostles in the book of Acts, people with the gift of Apostle are able to plant, cultivate, and grow new church bodies.
 They put in place leaders and procedures that will nurture and grow the new churches in their missions.
 Many with this gift oversee multiple churches or even segments of different denominations with an ability to bring diverse groups together for focused missions or goals.
 They rely on those with the gift of evangelism to help grow the body, while others with gifts of shepherding and teaching are called upon to lead and educate the church.

-A good example of this is found in the book of Acts.
-Phillip was sent to evangelize in Samaria.
+A good example of this is found in the book of Acts when Phillip was sent to evangelize in Samaria.
 When his success in that region reached the apostles in Jerusalem, the Apostles Peter and John were sent to complete the work.
 While Phillip brought the Good News to Samaria, Peter and John built the community.
 The goal was the “preserve the unity of all believers under Apostolic direction”.
-(Purves, 63) Purves writes on this topic:
+(Purves, 63)

 A Tremendous Responsibility